Convexification of box-constrained polynomial optimization problems via monomial patterns: Conclusion

-The advantage of the above approach is that we can decide how to choose patterns $P_1,\ldots,P_m$ in a way that we can meet our requirements on the computational costs needed to solve the respective instance of \eqref{P-RLX}.
-We solve \eqref{P-RLX} using a cutting-plane algorithm that iteratively generates cuts for the sets $M^{P_i}(K)$.
-The computational costs of the cutting-plane algorithm are thus directly related to the costs of solving separation problems for $M^{P_i}(K)$.
-In view of this, we are primarily interested in the choice of patterns $P_i$, for which the computational costs of generating a cut for $M_{P_i}(K)$ meet our requirements.
-Since \eqref{pattern:cond1} is an inclusion and not an equality, we can find such patterns even if $A$ is ill-structured.
-This explains the reason for introducing additional variables in $\mbv_{\beta}$, $\beta\in \bar{A}\backslash A$ in \eqref{P-RLX}, which have not been present in \eqref{C-POP}.
+An advantage of this approach is that we can choose patterns $\rmP\in\mF$ such that the computational costs of solving (possibly several instances of) \eqref{P-RLX} and the obtained lower bounds on the objective function value of \eqref{POP} are well balanced.

-The entire procedure can also be viewed as embedding $M^A(K)$ into $M^{\bar{A}}(K)$ for some set $\bar{A}$ that contains $A$ and can be represented nicely as a union of patterns $P_1, \dots, P_m$.
-Phrased geometrically, the passage from \eqref{POP} through \eqref{C-POP} to \eqref{P-RLX} can be represented by the diagram
+This procedure can also be seen as embedding $\mM(\rmK)_{\rmA}$ into $\mM(\rmK)_{\rmA_{\mF}}$ for some set $\rmA_{\mF}$ that contains $\rmA$ and can be represented nicely as a union of patterns $\rmP\in\mF$.
+Geometrically, the passage from \eqref{POP} through \eqref{C-POP} to \eqref{P-RLX} can be represented by the diagram